samsung-cnct/kraken-lib/README.md

-# __K2__ deploys a __Kubernetes__ cluster on top of __CoreOS__ using __Terraform__  and __Ansible__.
+# __kraken-lib__ deploys a __Kubernetes__ cluster on top of __CoreOS__ using __Terraform__  and __Ansible__.

 [![Docker Repository on Quay](https://quay.io/repository/samsung_cnct/k2/status "Docker Repository on Quay")](https://quay.io/repository/samsung_cnct/k2)

-Please use [k2cli](https://github.com/samsung-cnct/k2cli), the intended user interface to K2.
-The following instructions are intended for developers working on K2.
+Please use [Kraken](https://github.com/samsung-cnct/k2cli), the intended user interface to Kraken.
+The following instructions are intended for developers working on kraken-lib.

-## What is K2
+## What is Kraken
-K2 is an orchestration and cluster level management system for [Kubernetes](https://kubernetes.io).
-K2 will create a production scale Kubernetes cluster on a range of platforms using its default settings.
+Kraken is an orchestration and cluster level management system for [Kubernetes](https://kubernetes.io).
+Kraken will create a production scale Kubernetes cluster on a range of platforms using its default settings.
 This can be especially useful if you are getting started and don't need a HA production level cluster right away.
-When you are ready to optimize your cluster for your own environment and use case, K2 provides a rich set of configurable options.
+When you are ready to optimize your cluster for your own environment and use case, Kraken provides a rich set of configurable options.

 We (Samsung CNCT) built this tool to aid in our own research into high performance and reliability for the Kubernetes control plane.
-We realized this would be a useful tool for the public at large and released it as [Kraken](https://github.com/samsung-cnct/kraken).
-Kraken was great but it was developed quickly for research.
+We realized this would be a useful tool for the public at large and released it as [Old Kraken](https://github.com/samsung-cnct/kraken-old).
+Old Kraken was great but it was developed quickly for research.
 After using it ourselves for almost a year and identifying some pain points we decided it was best to build anew, bringing the best parts forward.
 It continues to use Ansible and
 Terraform because we believe those tools provide flexible and powerful abstractions at the right layers.

-K2 provides the same functionality with much cleaner internal abstractions.
+Kraken provides the same functionality with much cleaner internal abstractions.
 This makes it easier for both external and internal contributions.
 It will also allow us to continue to quickly improve and evolve with the Kubernetes ecosystem as a whole.

-## What is K2 for
+## What is Kraken for
-K2 is targeted at operations teams that need to support Kubernetes, a practice becoming known as ClusterOps.
-K2 provides a single interface where you can manage your Kubernetes clusters across all environments.
+Kraken is targeted at operations teams that need to support Kubernetes, a practice becoming known as ClusterOps.
+Kraken provides a single interface where you can manage your Kubernetes clusters across all environments.

-K2 uses a single file to drive cluster configuration.
+Kraken uses a single file to drive cluster configuration.
 This makes it easy to check the file into a VCS of your choice and solve two major problems:
 1. use version control for your cluster configuration as you promote changes from dev through to production, for either existing cluster configurations or brand new ones
 2. enable Continuous Integration for developer applications against sandboxed and transient Kubernetes clusters.
-K2 provides a destroy command that will clean up all traces of the temporary infrastructure
+Kraken provides a destroy command that will clean up all traces of the temporary infrastructure

 We believe solving these two problems is a baseline for effectively and efficiently nurturing a Kubernetes based infrastructure.

-## K2 Crash Data Collection
+## Kraken Crash Data Collection
-To support our efforts to make K2 a fault-tolerant, reliable tool, we collect data if K2 crashes on up, down or update.
-If you are running K2 with the [K2-Tools](https://github.com/samsung-cnct/k2-tools) docker container and the program exits with a failure, the following data will be collected by [K2-Crash-App](https://github.com/samsung-cnct/k2-crash-application)
+To support our efforts to make Kraken a fault-tolerant, reliable tool, we collect data if Kraken crashes on up, down or update.
+If you are running Kraken with the [Kraken-Tools](https://github.com/samsung-cnct/K2-tools) docker container and the program exits with a failure, the following data will be collected by [Kraken-Crash-App](https://github.com/samsung-cnct/k2-crash-application)
 * logs
 * the failing task

 This data remains internal for the Samsung-CNCT team to use for data-driven development.
 We do not collect personal information from users.

-## K2 supported addons
+## Kraken supported addons
-K2 also supports a number of Samsung CNCT supported addons in the form of Kubernetes Charts.
-These charts can be found in the [K2 Charts repository](https://github.com/samsung-cnct/k2-charts).
+Kraken also supports a number of Samsung CNCT supported addons in the form of Kubernetes Charts.
+These charts can be found in the [Kraken Charts repository](https://github.com/samsung-cnct/k2-charts).
 These charts are tested and maintained by Samsung CNCT.
 They should work on any Kubernetes cluster.

-# Getting Started with K2
+# Getting Started with kraken-lib

 ## Prerequisites